blockchainreg/octofi-app-aquafarm/README.md

   </a>
 </p>

-<p>✨ <strong>OctoFi dApp</strong> is a dashboard for tracking your DeFi portfolio, finding new investment opportunities, buy / sell directly and wrap your tentacles around a sea of gains.
+<p>✨ <strong>Hazlor dApp</strong> is a dashboard for tracking your DeFi portfolio, finding new investment opportunities, buy / sell directly and wrap your tentacles around a sea of gains.
 We built this interface with our mission in mind, creating something simple to use and adding our salt & pepper to the DeFi revolution ✨</p>

-[Launch OctoFi dApp][dapp]
+[Launch Hazlor dApp][dapp]

 ## Features
 * 🔩 <strong>Simple: </strong> Even a shrimp understands